moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 If the repository name contains underscores, these will be converted to dashes in the app URL.
 For example, an app with a repository called `repository_name` would have the URL `repository-name.apps.alpha.mojanalytics.xyz`.

 When accessing an app, you can choose whether to sign in using an email link (default) or a one-time passcode.
-To sign in with a one-time passcode, add `/login?method=code` to the end of the app's URL e.g. https://kpi-s3-proxy.apps.alpha.mojanalytics.xyz/login?method=code.
-(This requires the app to have been deployed since the auth-proxy [release on 30/1/19](https://github.com/ministryofjustice/analytics-platform-auth-proxy/releases/tag/v0.1.8).)
+To sign in with a one-time passcode, add `/login?method=code` to the end of the app's URL, for example, `https://kpi-s3-proxy.apps.alpha.mojanalytics.xyz/login?method=code`.
+This requires the app to have been deployed since the auth-proxy [release on 30/01/19](https://github.com/ministryofjustice/analytics-platform-auth-proxy/releases/tag/v0.1.8).

 ## Advanced